mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 by water.
 While its land masses are unremarkable and have only a few small settlements, its ocean floors are rich in valuable minerals and metals.
-For most of the world’s history, the majority of the population has lived in undersea arcologies.
+For most of the world's history, the majority of the population has lived in undersea arcologies.
 After a large seismic disturbance in 758, the Myteria-Seru arcology flooded and crumbled, tragically killing all 1.5 million inhabitants.
-To prevent a recurrence, the government established draconian laws governing all aspects of life in the world’s remaining undersea cities.
-Despite the overly rigorous laws, the world’s leader retains the confidence of his people.
+To prevent a recurrence, the government established draconian laws governing all aspects of life in the world's remaining undersea cities.
+Despite the overly rigorous laws, the world's leader retains the confidence of his people.
 Citizens are educated from birth to respect the artificial environments in which they live and to believe that strict control of every action is necessary to ensure their safety.

 The overzealous safety regulations have had an adverse effect on population growth.
-Among Castell’s many laws are some that strictly control reproduction.
+Among Castell's many laws are some that strictly control reproduction.
 The goal was to maintain replacement level population numbers but instead they have seen a steady decline.